ptitSeb/box64/README.md

 ----

 Wine64 is supported on box64.
 Proton too.
 Be aware that 64-bit Wine also includes 32-bit components, to be able to run 32-bit Windows programs.
 The 32-bit apps will need box86 and will not run without it.
 On a system where both box64 and box86 are present and working, a wine 64-bit setup can run both 32-bit and 64-bit Windows programs (just use `wine` and `wine64` respectively).
-Note that the new 32bits PE in 64bits process that the Wine time in currently implementing in Wine 7.+ is now supported, but the support is quite young so there might be some residual issues.
+Note that the new 32-bit PE in 64-bit processes that the Wine team is currently implementing in Wine 7.+ is now supported, but the support is quite young so there might be some residual issues.

 ----

 Notes about Vulkan
 ----

-Box64 wraps Vulkan libraries, but note that it as mostly been tested with a AMD RX550 card and on the Freedreno driver, so some extensions may be missing depending on your graphics card.
+Box64 wraps Vulkan libraries, but note that it as mostly been tested with an AMD RX550 card and on the Freedreno driver, so some extensions may be missing depending on your graphics card.

 ----